-(d)(c) An institution's water supply plumbing shall not include Cross connections as set out in 15A are prohibited.
+(d)(c) An institution's water supply plumbing shall not include Cross connections as set out in 15A NCAC 18C .0102(c)(8). with sewage lines, non potable water supplies, or other potential sources of contamination are prohibited.

-NCAC 18C .0102(c)(8). with sewage lines, non-potable water supplies, or other potential sources of contamination provided to food preparation areas, and to any other areas where water is required in sufficient quantities to carry out all operations.
-Hot water shall be provided at temperatures between 105 degrees Fahrenheit and 116 degrees
+(e)(d) Hot water Water heating facilities shall be provided.
+Hot and cold running water under pressure shall be provided to food preparation areas, and to any other areas where water is required in sufficient quantities to carry out all operations.
+Hot water shall be provided at temperatures between 105 degrees Fahrenheit and 116 degrees Fahrenheit at handwashing and bathing facilities.